d3w3r/nestjs/README.md

   name is tuned to show that is a controllers like `product.controllers.js`
 - To create a service `nest g s path`.
 - To create a pipe `nest g pipe path`.
+- To create a module `nest g mo name`.

 ## About using NestJS